serauff/pds2425_project_docs/README.rst

-For creating a new module, create module_name.py in docs/source For creating a new page, create page_name.rst in docs/source
+For creating a new module, create module_name.py in docs/source For creating a new page, create page_name.rst in docs/source For adding the module to the Modules list, add the name of the module to the api.rst file (note: .. autofunction:: module_name.function_name has to be called somewhere for the module to appear)

 quick reference to a function: "py:func:`function_module.function_name`